gabenaghi/Project6-Vulkan-Flocking/README.md

 ####What is one advantage of using compute commands that can share data with a rendering pipeline?

+One huge advantage of compute commands sharing data with rendering pipelines is locality.
+Assuming the compiler and/or scheduler is intelligent enough, data should nearly always be local to any program which is executing on it, accelerating memory access and mitigating bandwidth bottlenecking.

 ### Credits

 * [Vulkan examples and demos](https://github.com/SaschaWillems/Vulkan) by [@SaschaWillems](https://github.com/SaschaWillems)